-- 14) Which of the following is the best example of scarcity? - A) The Talking Teddy is a surprise holiday hit, resulting in long lines of consumers trying to purchase the limited number of available Teddies. - B) Fred only gets a 10-hour lunch break and each day must decide between working out at the gym or socializing with his colleagues. - C) The local market's buy-one-get-one-free sale on strawberries results in more people wanting the berries than producers are able and willing to supply. - D) There is a bumper crop of strawberries, and stores have more berries than they can sell.
+- 14) Which of the following is the best example of scarcity? - A) The Talking Teddy is a surprise holiday hit, resulting in long lines of consumers trying to purchase the limited number of available Teddies. - B) Fred only gets a 10-hour lunch break and each day must decide between working out at the gym or socializing with his colleagues. - C) The local market's buy-one-get-one-free sale on strawberries results in more people wanting the berries than producers are able and willing to supply. - D) Pokemon Go is the most popular cell-phone app that can be downloaded free from an app store.